 There are best practices that can enhance the actual screen recording itself, making it easier to accomplish the productivity gains we’ve mentioned.
 Here are 5 of our favorite tips based on experience and experts:

 Now that you’ve got a handle on how to create compelling and useful assets with screen recordings, it’s time to get started.
 Instead of beginning with a low-power solution where you can’t make the most substantial content, adopt great tools right away.
-One of your best solutions is CloudApp, with simple screen recording and robust annotation.
+One of your best solutions is CloudApp, with a simple screen recorder and robust annotation.
 You can try it for free here to get started boosting productivity with no risk.